garimaverma449/Git-Practice/README.md

 # ***Git Commands***  <img src="Git.png" alt="GIT" width="70">

+## **Some another Git Commands**

+1. *pwd* -> It is used to print the present working directory.
+2. *cd [folder-name]* -> It is used to move into the folder.
+3. *cd..* -> It is used to move one folder back.
+4. *cd* -> It is used to move to the initial path or at the Start of the terminal.
+5. *ls* -> It is used to list all the files and folders in the repository.
+6. *ls -a* -> It is used to show all the files and folders including hidden folders too.

 ## **Git config**

-This command sets the author name and email address respectively to be used with your commits on global or local project level.
+This command sets the author name and email address respectively to be used with your commits on global or local project level. we can set different username ta a file locally too.
 _Usage_
 - git config --list ->This will list all the config
 - git config --global user.email "[email-address]"  -> It is used to set the email of the user globally.